KachiAlex/real-estate-marketplace/TOUR_FEATURE_README.md

 ### ðŸŽ¨ User Experience
 - **Responsive Design**: Works on desktop and mobile devices
-- **Voice Integration**: Tours work with Property Ark's voice features
+- **Voice Integration**: Tours work with PropertyArk's voice features
 - **Tour Persistence**: Completed tours are remembered
 - **Skip Option**: Users can skip tours at any time

 ### ðŸŽ¤ Voice Activation Features
-- **Audible Instructions**: Property Ark speaks each tour step clearly
+- **Audible Instructions**: PropertyArk speaks each tour step clearly
 - **Voice Commands**: Navigate tours hands-free using voice commands
 - **Female Voice**: Uses a friendly female voice for better user experience
 - **Voice Controls**: Toggle voice on/off and start/stop voice recognition
-- **Real-time Feedback**: Visual indicators show when Property Ark is speaking or listening
+- **Real-time Feedback**: Visual indicators show when PropertyArk is speaking or listening

 ## How to Use

 ### Starting a Tour

-1. **Via Property Ark Assistant**: Click the Property Ark button and select "Take a Guided Tour"
+1. **Via PropertyArk Assistant**: Click the PropertyArk button and select "Take a Guided Tour"
 2. **Tour Selector**: Choose from available tours based on your role
 3. **Direct Navigation**: Tours automatically navigate between pages